 “My friends Faith and Dan enjoy an anime like your little brother’s manga.”
 Jay scrolled through his camera’s photos.
 “I’ll have to rewatch it someday.”

 “There’s still time for questions.”

 Jay thought.
 “Do you believe in… reincarnation?”

 “Hm… When we die, we wake in the next eternity.
 If we meet the Mountain, we become a Zephyr.
-But if you miss the Mountain, the sand eats your soul—so you’re reborn.”
+But if you miss the Mountain, the sand eats your soul—so you’re reborn, and you try again.”

 “I don’t understand,” said Jay.
 “You’re reborn when your soul is destroyed?”

 “Of course,” said Jango.
 “Otherwise everyone would remember past lives.”

 “I guess that makes sense.”
 Jay wrote the quote.
 “Could someone be reborn, uh… alongside their previous life?”